Then, as we passed the field where the elk herd of 70-100 often hangs out (but not today), some blue had started to shine through the clouds.

 A shroud of clouds covered the divide.
 You can barely discern a mountain on the horizon.

 While on that trail network, I snapped a couple photos to show what I was ranting about yesterday.
 Below, you can see a gate that was erected to keep motorized vehicles out of a sensitive area.
 The gate is held closed by a lock on its right side with what was formerly a steel cylinder designed to protect the lock from vandals.
 It's a good thing that it's a strong lock because gunshots destroyed the protective cylinder.
-What I don't understand is this - Wouldn't the idiot shooting at this gate be in dire danger of a bullet ricocheting back at him?
+What I don't understand is this - Wouldn't the

 When the shooting out the lock approach didn't work, the vandals ripped a new road about 50 yds downhill of the gate.
 The Forest Service then spent more time and money building a big log fence.
 The vandals used winches to pull it down once but then the Forest Service fortified it, and it's lasted an entire season!